 What is an Assisted Living Community?

 Assisted living bridges the care gap between Personal Care Communities and more expensive skilled nursing.
 An AARP study cited national research suggesting assisted living would cost between one half and two-thirds as much as skilled nursing care.

 According to The Office of Long-Term Living, Assisted Living Communities differ from Personal Care Communities in three ways:

 - Level of Care: Assisted Living Communities provide more comprehensive care for a longer period of time for a resident whose needs become too great for a Personal Care Community.

 - Concept: The assisted living concept focuses on allowing a resident to “age in place” in a community-based setting for a longer period of time before having to move to skilled nursing when their needs increase.

 - Construction: Assisted Living Community construction requires larger residences, private bathrooms and room for kitchens.

 The best time to consider your options is when you have concerns about the ability of a parent or loved one to live independently.
 If you wait until they’re being discharged from a hospital or rehab center, you’ll have fewer choices.

-If you still have questions about whether personal care in a home-like setting versus assisted living is best suited for the current and future needs of your loved one, fill out the Contact Us form on this page or call us at 484.268.2201.
+If you still have questions about what kind of community is best suited for the current and future needs of your loved one, fill out the Contact Us form on this page or call us at 484.577.3515.